Vitla

 There is a regional station of Central Plantation Crops Research Institute (CPCRI) which conducts research on areca nuts, an important commercial crop in the area.
 It also researches cocoa growing, including its production, protection and increasing drought resistance.

-Formerly ruled by the Vittala Arasas or kings belonging to the Domba Heggade Dynasty, the head of the dynasty, even today, plays a dominant role in the religious ceremonies of 16 temples.
+Formerly ruled by the Vittala Arasas or kings belonging to the Domba Heggade dynasty, the head of the dynasty, even today, plays a dominant role in the religious ceremonies of 16 temples.
 One can see the palace in the outskirts of Vittla.
 Standing in the middle of the vast greenery, it houses members of the dynasty.

 The town is known for the Panchaligeshwara Temple.
 Vitla is surrounded by a dense forest called Kalenjimale.
-It is believed that Bakasura lived in this forest.
+It is believed that Bakasura lived in this forest during the Mahabharata period.
 A cave still exists in the forest which is supposed to have been the demon's resting ground.